OTC Pain Medicines and Their Risks

 or NSAIDs.
 If your healthcare provider gives you a prescription medicine for pain,

-make sure you understand what's in that medicine.
-Don't combine it with similar OTC
+understand what's in that medicine.
+Don't combine it with similar OTC medicines.
+This

-medicines, or this will put you at risk for overdosing.
-Always ask your healthcare
+will put you at risk for overdosing.
+Always ask your healthcare provider or pharmacist

 Another problem is taking pain relievers for many days.
 Most of these medicines have